ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 The credential harvester automates the process from the previous task, where we created the site, but with reduced control.

 > **Note**
 > However, you are allowed and recommended to continue using the code and methods from the previous task, as it allows more control.
-Changing the website might be recommended.
+Changing the website is recommended.

-In this task, we create a QR code for your self-hosted credential harvest page and a poster to try and get people to scan it.
+In this task, we create a QR code for your self-hosted credential harvest page and **a poster** to try to get people to scan it.
 We encourage you to get creative with your poster; it should seem legitimate.

-You can set the address to the QR code and the harvester page as your local address, in a real-world situation you would set it as your server to actually collect credentials from people in different networks, this also makes the use of HTTPS certificates[^4] possible.
+You can set the address to the QR code and the harvester page as your local address (e.g. localhost, 192.168.0.0/16).

+In a real-world situation, you would set it as your server's globally reachable address instead, which makes use of the HTTPS certificates[^4].
+However, we skip that this time.

 You can use any site you want; cloned, self-created or ready-to-use templates from the tool.
 The only requirement is, that it has to have the capability to harvest credentials.

-You could for example use the following poster to have a twitter login page for credential harvesting and after entering your credentials it redirects you to the actual address, in this case https://twitter.com/SecurityPelle.
+You could for example use the following poster to have a Twitter login page for credential harvesting and after entering your credentials it redirects you to the actual address, in this case https://twitter.com/SecurityPelle.
 This example could be found at a cafe near an office you'd like to collect credentials from or at a lounge of a hotel if you're looking to gather a bunch of random credentials.

 You do not have to publicly host the site, it is enough if you can test it with the computer and phone in the same network.